huangbaixiang100/lncMamba/README.md

 ## Modules

-### 1. **LncLocFormer**
+### 1. **LncMamba**
    This module provides the base environment configuration and utilities for the project.
-It includes the core model definitions, which are key to the LncLocFormer framework.
+It includes the core model definitions, which are key to the LncMamba framework.

    - **DL_ClassifierModel.py**: Contains the main deep learning model architecture for classifying the subcellular localization of lncRNAs.
    - **nnLayer.py**: Defines various neural network layers used in the model, ensuring modularity and flexibility in the design.